rizzken/PreAppointmentPatientSummary-Eval/README.md

 - Invalid birthdates: 5 records (future dates or illogical)
 - Gender inconsistencies: 3 spellings detected

+  **Not included in this phase**: Check for presence of at least one identification document (ssn, drivers, passport).
+(Planned for future iteration if ID becomes relevant for summarization.)

 **Conclusion**: Even synthetic demographic data requires thorough validation before feeding into AI summarization pipelines.

+**Artifacts**: New file with patient's age column was created for feature usage during the summary generation phase (patients_with_age.csv)

 ## Next Steps (Planned)